kassiane/nrg-test-automation-task/README.md

 ## Prerequisites

-The project runs on Linux, Mac or Windows plataforms and Google Chrome browser.
+The project runs on Linux, Mac or Windows platforms and Google Chrome browser.

 ## Running the example test: